 - Today's aboveground tanks are relatively small (275 gallons) and they can be customized for hard-to-fit places.
 For example, a vertical tank can be installed in small or unusual-shaped spaces in a basement or garage.
-Tanks can also be installed outside the home and hidden in a tank enclosure, like the one pictured above. - You can also upgrade an old buried tank with a modern one.
+Tanks can also be installed outside the home and hidden in a tank enclosure, like the one pictured above. - A homeowner can also replace an old buried tank with a modern one.
 These new units are guaranteed to be corrosion resistant.
-If you decide on replacing an underground tank, contact a local Oilheat company to find out about your best options.
+If replacing an underground tank, your client should contact a local Oilheat company for the best options.

-An oil tank on your property puts you in control of your comfort.
-The storage tank allows you to have an adequate supply of heating oil ready for use with the arrival of cold weather.
+An oil tank on the property puts your clients in control of their comfort.
+The storage tank allows the Oilheat user to have an adequate supply of heating oil ready for use with the arrival of cold weather.
 Many Oilheat dealers offer the option of automatic delivery.
 By tracking the weather and each customer's fuel consumption, they can refill the tank before the fuel level gets too low.
-You never need to think about it.
+The customer never needs to think about it.

-Service and Safety
+Two Easy Sells: Service and Safety

-Oilheat companies pride themselves on delivering peace of mind and responsive service to their customers.
-Consider the following:
+Oilheat companies pride themselves on delivering peace of mind and responsive service.
+Remind your clients that:

-- Many dealers offer 24/7 emergency service. - Oilheat users gave their oil companies an average rating of 94% for friendly and fast service in a recent national survey.
+- Many Oilheat dealers offer 24/7 emergency service. - Oilheat users gave their oil companies an average rating of 94% for friendly and fast service in a recent national survey.